Moritake Tanabe: Military career

 In his early career, Tanabe served on the staff of the Kyoto-based IJA 16th Division, as an instructor at the Army Academy, as a military attaché to France, commander of the IJA 61st Infantry Battalion, and on the staff of the Army Maintenance Bureau.
-After serving as instructor at the Toyama Army Infantry School from 1933–1934, Tanabe served as Chief of the Economic Mobilization Section in the Army Ministry.
+After serving as instructor at the Toyama Army Infantry School from 1933 to 1934, Tanabe served as Chief of the Economic Mobilization Section in the Army Ministry.
 He returned to the field to command the IJA 34th Infantry Regiment from 1936 to 1937, before his promotion to major general in August 1937 and returning to the Toyama Army Infantry School as its commandant.

 With the outbreak of the Second Sino-Japanese War, Tanabe was appointed Chief of Staff of the IJA 10th Army in October 1937.
 This was a new organization under the Japanese Central China Area Army, created as an emergency reinforcement force to supplement the Japanese Shanghai Expeditionary Army after the Second Shanghai Incident.
-The Japanese 10th Army subsequently participated in the Battle of Nanjing and the subsequent atrocities known as the Nanking Massacre.
+The Japanese 10th Army subsequently participated in the Battle of Nanking and the subsequent atrocities known as the Nanjing Massacre.
 The unit was officially disbanded in Nanjing on February 14, 1938.
 Tanabe was recalled to Japan to become commandant of the IJA Tank School, located in Chiba.